ashmangla/AI8/01_Prototyping Best Practices & Vibe Check/README.md

 What are some limitations of vibe checking as an evaluation tool?
 ##### ✅ Answer:
+It is limited by the vibe checker's testing scenarios breadth.
+The tests might omit many scenarios and be too focussed on others.
+Also the interpretation of the results might be biased.
 ### 🚧 Advanced Build (OPTIONAL):

 Please make adjustments to your application that you believe will improve the vibe check you completed above, then deploy the changes to your Vercel domain [(see these instructions from your Challenge project)](https://github.com/AI-Maker-Space/The-AI-Engineer-Challenge/blob/main/README.md) and redo the above vibe check.